tanghyd/spiir-pastro/README.md

     pre-commit run --all-files  # by default pre-commit only runs on git staged files

 When a `git commit` command is called after staging files, `pre-commit` will be run before the commit is finalised.
-If any changes ARE made to your files according to the rules configured in `.pre-commit-config.yaml`, files will need to be re-staged as they would have been modified since the initial file staging procedure (`git add`).
+If the pre-commit checks fail, the commit will be aborted.
+Additionally, if any changes ARE made to your files according to the rules configured in `.pre-commit-config.yaml`, files will need to be re-staged as they would have been modified since the initial file staging procedure (`git add`).

 See the documentation at [pre-commit](https://pre-commit.com/) for more information.